-Our mission"To Assist Each Child with Special Needs in Reaching Their Full Potential through Interaction with Horses"
+Our mission"To Assist Each Person with Special Needs in Reaching Their Full Potential through Interaction with Horses"

 WELCOME TO SPIRITHORSE THERAPEUTIC RIDING CENTER OF CANTON, INC. LOCATED IN CANTON, CT